iluwatar/java-design-patterns/ambassador/README.md

 }
 ```

-A remote services represented as a singleton.
+Remote services are represented as a singleton.

 ```java
 public class RemoteService implements RemoteServiceInterface {